Last updated and effective as of August 23, 2023

 g.
 Withdraw consent.
 When the processing of data is based on your consent, you have the right to withdraw the consent at any time.

-38. Cross-border transfers – If we transfer your Personal Information out of EU/EEA to a country not deemed by competent regulators to provide an adequate level of personal information protection, the transfer will be performed:
+39. Cross-border transfers – We may transfer your data out of the EU/EEA or UK to a jurisdiction that has different data protection laws from yours.
+If we transfer your Personal Information out of EU/EEA or UK to a country not deemed by competent regulators to provide an adequate level of personal information protection, the transfer will be performed:

 a.
 Pursuant to the recipient’s compliance with standard contractual clauses or binding corporate rules;